MicheleTobias/Geospatial-Data-Visualization/README.md

 Continue to explore!
 Below you will find more resources and sites for inspiration for your next project.

+## Raster Data
+Raster data (grids) can also have data values that are Nominal, Ordinal, or Interval/Ratio.
+The skills you've learned today about visualizing vector data also apply to raster data.
+To learn more about how to load and symbolize raster data, see [Module 8 of the QGIS Training Manual](https://docs.qgis.org/2.18/en/docs/training_manual/rasters/index.html).

 # Additional Resources: